viewthespace/code-challenge/README.md

 # Weekly VTS Coding Challenge

 Each directory has a README.md describing the challenge.
-Solutions are placed inside the directory in format `solution_<initals>.<ext>`
+Solutions are placed inside the directory in format `solution_<initals>.<ext>`.

+## Testing

+Run `./test` with the challenge’s test case file and your executable.
+Your executable must accept input via STDIN and output via STDOUT.

+## Rules

 Rules: